 Her work — simultaneously provocative, unsettling, defiant, romantic, and magnetic — has often been critically understood through sensuality and the body.
 While this uncompromising embodiment is crucial, in her writing we find guiding notes and framing toward a more expansive engagement with her project, always moving towards the reckoning pleasure of liberation.
 The writing, like her work across other mediums, is always intense, precise, rigorous, with her psychic and political senses attuned through her vision to a guiltless, boundless freedom.

 Join us October 10 for a celebration of her writing!
-With readings by Zohra Atash, Lilah Dougherty, Judy Hussie-Taylor, Pierre Joris, Meredith Monk, Nicole Peyrafitte, George Quasha, Jerome Rothenberg, David Levi Strauss, Cecilia Vicuña, and Anne Waldman.
+With readings by Zohra Atash, Lilah Dougherty, Judy Hussie-Taylor, Pierre Joris, Meredtih Monk, Nicole Peyrafitte, George Quasha, Jerome Rothenberg, David Levi Strauss, Cecilia Vicuña, and Anne Waldman.